-I used to have discussions with the top chiefs of companies who wanted to arrange etiquette programs for their juniors.
-The behaviour of their teams was impacting the culture within the organisation and also the brand image.
+I have had discussions with the top managers of companies, to arrange etiquette programs for their juniors.
+Their concern was that the behaviour of their teams was impacting the culture within the organisation and also the brand image.
 However during the meetings, few of these same bosses have made me wait even after having an appointment, have placed business cards on the table instead of handing it to me, slurped on their tea, sat in the chair at an angle facing away, scolded their juniors in my presence, not responded to emails and many more.
-I would like to believe those seniors had good knowledge of etiquette based on our interaction, but what stopped them from doing those appropriate behaviours?
+I would like to believe those seniors had a good knowledge of etiquette based on our interaction, but what stopped them from doing those appropriate behaviours?

 Each time I travel, I am appalled at the way some well-dressed; tech savvy, educated women behave at the ladies security counter.
 They push their way through the line saying “excuse me “in a commanding tone since their flight has been announced or break the line to grab the trays and place their gadgets like as though those are the last few left on the planet.
 I am sure they notice it when others do this, don’t they notice themselves?